mrkkrp/markkarpov.com/post/free-monad-considered-harmful.md

 concept.
 Nevertheless, let's reiterate quickly some points, so we have a proper continuous narrative here.

-So free monad is a data type that given a functor `f` gives us a monad `Free f` “for free” (or the most “unconstrained” monad we can get for that functor), like this:
+Free monad is a data type that given a functor `f` gives us a monad `Free f` “for free” (or the most “unconstrained” monad we can get for that functor), like this:

 ```haskell
 data Free f a